Understanding Azure AD Privileged Access Management (PIM)

 Azure Active Directory (AD) Privileged Access Management (PIM) lets you control, monitor, and manage privileged access.
 The service supports various Azure cloud resources, Azure AD, and Microsoft Online Services like Microsoft Intune and Microsoft 365.

 You can use Azure AD PIM to provision users with just-in-time privileged access to your Azure resources, including those within Azure AD.
-The service lets you oversee and monitor the actions performed by PIM users via their privileged access, keep your applications secure, and meet compliance needs.
+The service lets you oversee and monitor the actions performed by PIM users via their privileged access to keep your applications secure and meet compliance needs.

 Azure AD PIM can also help you limit the number of individuals allowed access to information and resources to minimize the risk of unauthorized access and accidental data loss.
 However, PIM is not available as part of the free version – the feature requires the P2 premium license.

 Related content: Read our guide to Azure AD Premium